-How on-demand healthcare Is changing modern medicine?
+How on-demand healthcare is changing modern medicine?

 By 2013, a mere 13% of family doctors reported visiting patients in their homes when necessary.
 That trend may be reversing.
-New startups have leveraged the on-demand model to let patients schedule house calls via mobile apps.
+New startups have leveraged the on-demand healthcare model to let patients schedule house calls via mobile apps.
 Although the process varies from one service to another, it typically involves these steps:

 A patient uses an app or website to schedule a house call at a convenient time.
 Patients review fees to ensure they understand what services they’ll be paying for, and how much they’ll end up paying.
 The relevant medical professional arrives at the scheduled time to provide the necessary care.

 In some cases, patients receive digital summaries of the services provided within 24 hours.

 The approach to on-demand healthcare offers several major benefits.
 The following are some of the more noteworthy:

 Some patients find it difficult to reach a nearby medical facility.
 This is particularly true of elderly people and patients with limited mobility.
 Scheduling care via an app ensures they receive the treatment they need.

 Often, on-demand healthcare apps allow patients with no insurance to schedule appointments.
 More importantly, they provide clear lists of fees.

 For patients with insurance, this results in a more positive attitude towards their healthcare providers.
 The added transparency ensures they won’t be surprised by any bills they receive.
 For patients without insurance, knowing how much a service costs can encourage them to seek the treatment they might have otherwise avoided.